Ali-Banihashemi/MultiThreaded-ImageProcessing/README.md

 ## Compilation and Execution

+First of all you should have a C++11 standard compiler installed.

 ### Serial Implementation

 Navigate to the `serial` directory and compile the code using the provided Makefile: